nlenlited/Sonatype-Nexus-temporaryfile-Publisher/README.md

 # Sonatype-Nexus-temporaryfile-Publisher
 A small shell script to help you push temporary files to your Nexus Server.

+Can be used to:
+- Upload files to your Nexus server using Maven
+- Upload files to your Nexus using Curl
+- Deleting files on your Nexus using Curl (which have been uploaded with curl mode)
+- Uploading a file that will self destruct in x seconds*.

+* This is done client side, thus requires you to leave the shell open.

+- Note: Curl Mode only compatible with Nexus 2 -

 ## Requirements:
 - A Sonatype Nexus Server.
 - mvn